This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 The Professional certifications deal with advanced Google Cloud design, implementation, and management skills.

-The GCP Associate and Professional certification all share the same basic attributes:
+The GC Associate and Professional certification all share the same basic attributes:

 Like many IT certification vendors, Google issues verifiable and shareable badges you can use to prove you hold the credential.